razasyedh/htmlvid/readme.md

 #### Filters

 `FFmpeg` has a large amount of filters.
-The most useful ones are integrated directly into `htmlvid` (eg: `scale` for changing the output width and `subtitles` for embedding subtitles.).
+The most useful ones are integrated directly into `htmlvid`for doing things like scaling the video and embedding subtitles.
 If you find you need to use more filters, just give them to `htmlvid` (`-F`) and it'll pass them along.

 ## Example usage